Why did you move to Dubai?

 What was your first impression of Dubai?

-How did you adapt to the job after having the experience of working in a sales environment?
+How did you adapt to a sales role?

 What has been your biggest challenge?